Back

 What I Learned

-• Budget tracking fails because of input friction.
-Spreadsheets exist.
-Apps exist.
+• Budget tracking fails from input friction.
+Tools exist.
 People still overspend because every tool requires manual entry across 15+ vendors over 12 months.
-The winning design reduces input to near-zero: receipt photos, AI extraction, auto-categorization.
+The winning design: receipt photos, AI extraction, auto-categorization.

-• AI value peaks at "what should I do next?"
+• AI peaks at "what should I do next?"
 Users don't need AI to add numbers.
-They need AI when staring at a blank screen thinking "I just got engaged, now what?"
-The AI must be a proactive advisor, not a passive assistant.
+They need it when staring at a blank screen thinking "I just got engaged, now what?"
+Proactive advisor, not passive assistant.

 What I'd Do Differently

 • Run a diary study, not just interviews.
-Event planning unfolds over 8–14 months.
-One-time interviews capture recalled pain points, not real-time frustrations.
-A 3-month diary study would surface the exact moments where tools fail.
+Planning spans 8-14 months.
+One-time interviews capture recalled pain, not real-time frustration.
+A 3-month diary study would surface exactly when tools fail.

 • Test AI trust thresholds earlier.
-How much do users trust AI for high-stakes decisions like booking a ₪40,000 venue?
-I'd run concept tests with realistic AI recommendations to find the trust boundary before building the full feature set.
+How much do users trust AI for booking a ₪40,000 venue?
+Concept tests with realistic recommendations would find the trust boundary before building features.

 • Include co-planners in research.
-Event planning is rarely solo — it's couples, parents, or committees.
-The research focused on primary planners, but coordination between co-planners deserves its own feature set (shared access, decision voting, activity log).
+Planning is rarely solo — it's couples, parents, or committees.
+Coordination between co-planners deserves its own feature set: shared access, decision voting, activity log.